fieldtrip/website/workshop/ohbm2018/preprocessing.md

 #### Estimation of the P20/N20 component

-The median nerve of the subject’s right wrist was stimulated using square electrical pulses with 0.5 ms duration.
+The median nerve of the subject's right wrist was stimulated using square electrical pulses with 0.5 ms duration.
 The stimulus strength was adjusted to see a clear movement of the thumb.
 The inter-stimulus interval was varied randomly between 350 to 450 ms to avoid habituation and to obtain a clear pre-stimulus interval.
 A reduction in stimulus artifacts was achieved by reversing the polarity of the stimulation during the second half of the measurement.

 #### Triggers